Azure/azure-sdk-for-net/sdk/developer-signing/Azure.Developer.Signing/README.md

-# Azure.Developer.Signing client library for .NET
+# Azure Developer Signing client library for .NET

 Azure.Developer.Signing is a fully managed end-to-end signing solution for 3rd party developers.
 The Azure.Developer.Signing client library allows you to easily sign your bits without the hassle of managing certificate lifetimes.